For a DnD 5e pirate campaign, remember these elements and character/story tropes:

 Whether the setting is tropical or arctic, one thing is for sure: you’re going to spend some time in or around the water.
 This means islands, beaches and coastal towns are likely to show up along the way.
 Maybe these islands are nations, maybe the world has nothing but island nations.
 It’s a good place to start.

-The monsters and wildlife along the way could come from the sea itself, such as krakens, merfolk, kuo-toa, aboleths and my personal favorite, dragon turtles.
+The monsters and wildlife along the way could come from the sea itself, such as krakens, merfolk, and various aquatic monsters.
 They could raid your ship or be as big as your ship.
 There are options to battle underwater, too, but be warned, the firearms won’t shoot when they’re wet.

 Other creature encounters can be found on the islands themselves.
 I like the concept of a lush jungle island full of dinosaurs, lizardfolk and insects of disturbing size.
 The beaches could have sea hag encounters or giant crabs.
 Maybe the first encounter could be an ornery plesiosaur laying her eggs on the beach.
 Excuse me, ma’am.